utkuerkin/Security-Research-Findings/README.md

 #### Security Researcher for [Nethermind](https://www.nethermind.io/)
 &nbsp;

+Private audits are excluded.
+This repo only includes selected findings from audit reports that have been made public.

 #### For private audits and business inquiries reach out to me on:
 - **Twitter/X**: [ljjeth](https://x.com/ljjeth)
 - **Telegram**: [@utkuerkin](https://t.me/utkuerkin)